aaronlmatch/aaronlmatch.github.io/_pages/about.md

 **Happenings**

+June 2024: New [pre-print](https://egusphere.copernicus.org/preprints/2024/egusphere-2024-1552/) posted: "Protection without poison: Why tropical ozone maximizes in the interior of the atmosphere" for discussion in ACP.
+Feedback and comments welcome.

 April 2024: Presented "Protection without poison: why ozone maximizes in the interior of the atmosphere" at the Lamont-Doherty Earth Observatory OCP Seminar.
 Thanks to Dhruv Balwada, Sam Bartusek, and Clare Singer for helping to organize the visit. &#124; [Recording on Youtube](https://youtu.be/tyWWNr814KM?si=HjGAaYrz1yC9UZ4b)

 February 2024: Presented "Explaining ozone layer structure and self-healing" at NASA GISS Lunch Seminar Series.
 Thanks to Clara Orbe and Maggie DeLessio for hosting my visit.  &#124; [Recording on Youtube](https://www.youtube.com/watch?v=wB-lxWuuoEg)